We respect the strictest regulations in the world and strive to go beyond whenever it is possible.

 This commitment was achieved in January 2017, almost one year before the regulation required our industry to do so.

-The cosmetic industry is also acting proactively on that matter as often recalled by Cosmetics Europe, though it is said to be an extremely minor potential contributor to the total amount of aquatic plastic litter.
+The cosmetic industry is also acting proactively on that matter as often reminded by Cosmetics Europe, though it is said to be an extremely minor potential contributor to the total amount of aquatic plastic litter.